Fort Orange (New Netherland): History

-In 1624, a ship with 30 Protestant Walloons (French-speaking people from what is today southern Belgium) landed in New Netherland; 18 of the men were sent to the location near present-day Albany.
+In 1624, a ship with 30 Protestant Walloons (people from what is today southern Belgium) landed in New Netherland; 18 of the men were sent to the location near present-day Albany.
 Under direction of the Dutch, they built Fort Orange roughly 2 mi north of Fort Nassau, which was prone to flooding, and about five miles south of the confluence of the Mohawk River and the North River.

 The Walloons were later recalled south to settle New Amsterdam.
 A 1628 publication on the population of New Netherland stated that "there are no families at Fort Orange ... they keep five or six and twenty (25 or 26) persons, traders, there".
-In 1626, the commander of Fort Orange and a company of men set out from the fort to assist the Mohican people in their war against the Mohawk, the powerful Iroquois tribe based in the Mohawk Valley to the west of the fort.
+In 1626, they traded over 8,000 beaver and other furs.
+The commander of Fort Orange and a company of men set out from the fort that year to assist the Mohican people in their war against the Mohawk, the powerful Iroquois tribe based in the Mohawk Valley to the west of the fort.
 The Dutch party was ambushed and three men were killed approximately a mile from the fort, roughly where Lincoln Park and Delaware Avenue are sited today.
+An estimated 30,000 fur pelts per year were moving through Fort Orange by 1633.

 Whereas later settlement would be through the purchase of land from the Native Americans, the Dutch built Fort Orange without any consent.
 They continued to hold it only through the goodwill of the Mahican, and the occasional presents that they gave to the local Mahicans.

 When the Dutch established the Charter of Privileges and Exemptions in 1629 setting up the patroon system, Kiliaen van Rensselaer established his patroonship of Rensselaerswyck, surrounding Fort Orange on 24 mi of shoreline along the Hudson River and 24 mi inland on each side of the fort.
 This land patent was interpreted by van Rensselaer as including Fort Orange and the settlement that had begun outside its walls.
 He began purchasing and acquiring title to the lands from the Mahican.

 In 1630, Gillis Hoosett purchased in van Rensselaer's name the lands to the south and north of the fort from the natives.
 Later in 1630 the first permanent Dutch settlers and farmers came to Fort Orange and settled on the outskirts of the fort; their village was first called the Fuyck and later Beverwyck.
 In 1634 the commander of Fort Orange ordered Harmen Meyndertsz van den Bogaert west into the Mohawk Valley and Indian country, for the purpose of understanding why the fur trade had declined.
 The trip lasted six weeks and took Bogaert and his men through a number of Mohawk villages and into Oneida villages, at least 100 miles from the fort.
 This journey was recorded in van den Bogaert's daily journal which is titled, A Journey into Mohawk and Oneida Country.
 In the 1640s a French Jesuit priest and missionary, Isaac Jogues, described Fort Orange as "a wretched little fort ... built of stakes, with four or five pieces of cannon of Breteuil".